HLT54121 Diploma of Nursing

 Please see our Course fees and additional payment information document for more information.

 To achieve a Diploma of Nursing, 25 units must be completed.
-This is comprised of 20 compulsory units, and 5 elective units.
+This is comprised of 20 core units, and 5 elective units.

 The five elective units have been chosen as fulfilling the requirements of industry and endorsed accreditation.